ordinary-slim/circles-colliding/README.md

 # Circles colliding

-Circles doing ellastic collisions in a 2D box
+Circles colliding in a 2D box

 ### Prerequisites